Navigating Consurction Risks

 HWI

-1. Damage or Theft to Equipment and Tools
+1. Vandalism, Damage, or Theft to Equipment and Tools

-Unsecured construction sites are prime targets for thieves looking for expensive tools, electronics, and heavy machinery.
-Valuable gear can also be ruined by site accidents or fires.
+Unsecured construction sites are prime targets for criminals looking to steal heavy machinery or damage valuable gear.
+Equipment and job sites can quickly be ruined by malicious destruction, site accidents, or fires.

-The Solution: Secure your site with overnight security cameras and high-visibility lighting.
-To protect your bottom line, carry tool and equipment insurance so you can replace what was lost without paying entirely out of pocket.
+The Solution: Secure your site with overnight security cameras, perimeter fencing, and high-visibility lighting.
+To protect your bottom line, carry tool and equipment insurance so you can repair the damage and replace what was lost without paying entirely out of pocket.

 2. Natural Weather Disasters